-The Application Firewall is responsible for interception network connections and analyzing them to only the ones that are in the interest of the user - while not bugging the user about it.
+The Application Firewall is responsible for intercepting network connections and analyzing them to only permit the ones that are in your interest - while not bugging you about it.

-The interception package (a seperate one for each OS) provides the firewall a stream of packet objects, which the firewall can inspect and then issue a verdict through these packet objects.
+The interception module (a seperate one for each OS) provides the firewall with a stream of packet objects, which the firewall can inspect and then issue a verdict through these packet objects.

 Verdicts may be:

 host unreachablemessage is sent to the sender.

 Link) to the local Gate17 entry point for further handling.

 The permanent editions of verdicts were created to drastically improve performance of the portmaster, as such

 Links will be “handed over” back to the OS and will not be intercepted by the Portmaster anymore.
 The trade-off here is that connections cannot be killed, should you change your mind about it later on - but this is usually not the case.